Xerox - Software/Hardware Systems

 a blurry photo of a person standing in front of a wall

-[b] One Action Configured
+[b] One Specific Action Configured

 Button shows that action's icon only.
 No menu.
 Tapping navigates immediately.